HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 As they say, you have a state machine in your code whether you know it or not --- the only question is whether you make it explicit or not.
 And making it explicit is doubly important in this context:
-Some of the most consequential security-related bugs were the consequence of implicit state machines that allowed attackers to sneak into states that should have been impossible.
+Some of the most consequential security-related bugs were the consequence of implicit state machines that allowed attackers to sneak into states that should have been impossible. `TODO examples?`

 In the end, it seems clear that the time invested in learning to use state machines, and [XState](https://xstate.js.org/docs/) specifically, has paid off in the form of code that I'm able